Molunerfinn/node-github-profile-summary/README.md

 KOA_PORT=8888
 ```

-> KOA_PORT can be any port you like which is avaliable.
+> KOA_PORT can be any port you like which is available.

 ### Run